Mineral Pools vs. Salt Water Pools

 Salt Chlorinator

-The salt cell is connected to an electrical control box which is mounted near the cell and close to a power outlet.
+The salt cell is connected to an electrical control box mounted near the cell and close to a power outlet.

 Pool Ionizer

 Pool ionizer configurations are very similar.
-A mineral cell is plumbed into the return line of the plumbing and is connected to a control box.
+A mineral cell is plumbed into the plumbing’s return line and connected to a control box.

 The figure below illustrates the installation of a pool ionizer system.
-The blue tee houses the mineral cell which is threaded into the bottom of the tee.
-The mineral cell is then connected to a control box which is plugged into a regular wall outlet.
+The blue tee houses the mineral cell threaded into its bottom.
+The mineral cell is then connected to a control box plugged into a regular wall outlet.

 Maintenance